CarbonBuster/dala-whitepaper/README.md

 #### **Reputation**<div id="kazi-architecture-reputation">

 The reputation score is used to indicate reliability and quality of requesters, workers, and reviewers.
 Reputation votes are cryptographically signed attestations of confidence or distrust in the ability of an entity to fulfill their role as defined by the protocol.
+Reputation will be managed by [Sifa](README.md#sifa).

 ### **Specification**<div id="kazi-specification">